narcisaducovschi/narcisaducovschi/README.md

 I'm a second-year Web Application Development student (DAW).
 I have a strong interest in logical problem-solving and programming, and I enjoy writing clean, well-structured code to tackle complex challenges.

-As a child, I dreamed of developing video games, and I haven’t ruled out chasing that path in the future.

 <h2>My skills</h2>

 [![My Skills](https://skillicons.dev/icons?i=java,js,html,css,py,mysql,php)](https://skillicons.dev)